-Since a humanoid robot takes the morphology of human, users as pilots will intuitively expect that they can freely manipulate the humanoid extremities.
-However, it is difficult to simultaneously issue such multiple control inputs to the whole body with simple devices.
-It is useful for motion pattern generation to get mapping functions bidirectionally between a large number of control inputs for a humanoid robot and a small number of control inputs that a user can intentionally operate.

-For the purpose of generation of voluntary movement of humanoid extremities, we introduce hierarchical NLPCA neural networks that forms low dimensional variables out of multivariate inputs of joint angles.
-The problem is to find common space that affords unified manipulable variables not only for specific motion like walk but also multiple whole body motion patterns.
-The interesting result is shown that 1 dimensional inputs can generate an approximate walking pattern, and also 3 dimensional inputs does 9 types of motion patterns.
+Since a humanoid robot takes the morphology of human, users will intuitively expect that they can freely manipulate the humanoid extremities when try to control as pilots.
+However, it is not realized with simple devices because it is difficult to simultaneously issue multiple control inputs to the whole body.
+On the other hand, a small number of control inputs, such as a cam in a wind-up mechanical doll, can generate various motion patterns of extremities.
+In this sense, it is useful for motion pattern generation to get mapping functions bidirectionally between a large number of control inputs to a humanoid robot and a small number of control inputs that a user can intentionally operate.
+From a standpoint of multivariate analysis, by executing principal component analysis (PCA) in joint angle space, motion patterns are converted into low dimensional variables.
+The problem is to find such convenient variables not only for specific motion like walk but also multiple whole body motion patterns.
+This paper presents the results that 1 dimensional inputs can generate an approximate walking pattern and 3 dimensional inputs does 9 types of motion patterns with hierarchical nonlinear PCA (NLPCA).

-1 Introduction
+1. Introduction